 The Royal Horticultural Society is planning for a stunning new 62 hectare (154 acre) garden in the heart of the North West – the development at Worsley New Hall in Salford completed in June 2020.

-Appointed as civil & structural engineers by the Royal Horticultural Society for the fifth garden at RHS Garden Bridgewater, RoC’s team of civil, structural and geotechnical engineers have been delivering the technical solutions to turn RHS’s vision and the architect’s designs into reality.
+Appointed as civil & structural engineers by the Royal Horticultural Society for the fifth garden at RHS Garden Bridgewater in 2016.
+RoC’s team of civil, structural and geotechnical engineers have been delivering the technical solutions to turn RHS’s vision and the architect’s designs into reality.

 Responsibility for the design of all onsite highways and drainage for the scheme lies with our civil engineering team.
 The design for the surface water drainage system is entirely SUDS based including permeable car park construction, swales for storm water attenuation and a bio-retention pond before discharging to the local watercourse at green-field run-off rates.
 Our civil engineering team are also developing the design of the new feature lake.